MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.4.1
+- Added details about the NodeJS certificate issue to the docs.

 #### 2.4.0
 - Added support for run titles to distinguish between multiple task runs in the same build.
 - Added support for warning filters.